DriesDD/python-workshop/readme.md

 Now it's time to create a python file!

-There are some ideas in the folders you find in this repo.
+There are some ideas in the example folder.

 Python files end in `.py`.